Valery Yemelyanov: Life

-Semyon Reznik wrote that in 1975, Yemelyanov managed to eliminate Masonic symbols from an exhibition dedicated to the Decembrists.
-Sergei Semanov, a member of the "Russian party," noted in his diary that in 1977, Yemelyanov sent a letter to the CPSU Central Committee protesting the presence of Masonic symbols on the commemorative ruble put into circulation, which consisted of three intersecting satellite orbits.
-Yemelyanov had a conversation with the Secretary for Ideology Mikhail Zimyanin, as a result of which, by decision of the Politburo of the Communist Party of the Soviet Union, the coins were withdrawn from circulation and sent for remelting.
+Semyon Reznik wrote that in 1975, Yemelyanov succeeded in having Masonic symbols removed from an exhibition dedicated to the Decembrists.
+Sergei Semanov, a member of the "Russian Party," noted in his diary that in 1977, Yemelyanov sent a letter to the CPSU Central Committee protesting the presence of Masonic symbols on a commemorative ruble, which consisted of three intersecting satellite orbits.
+Yemelyanov spoke with Mikhail Zimyanin, the Secretary for Ideology, which resulted in the Politburo of the Communist Party of the Soviet Union withdrawing the coins from circulation and sending them to be melted.

-In 1977, Yemelyanov sent a report to the Central Committee of the CPSU, in which he claimed that all Soviet Jews were "Zionist agents."
-In connection with this, he demanded the introduction of a mandatory course in "scientific anti-Zionism and anti-Masonry" in schools, universities, and the army, the creation of a scientific institute for the study of "Zionism" and "Masonry" under the Central Committee of the CPSU, and more.
-In the report, he "exposed" the "international Judeo-Masonic pyramid."
-He proposed creating a "World Anti-Zionist and Anti-Masonic Front" similar to the anti-fascist popular front of the 1930s and 1940s, since, in his opinion, all goyim of the world are threatened by the danger of worldwide Zionist domination, which he predicted would come by the year 2000.
+In 1977, Yemelyanov sent a memorandum to the Central Committee of the CPSU, claiming that all Soviet Jews were "Zionist agents."
+Thus, among other things, he demanded the introduction of a mandatory course in "scientific anti-Zionism and anti-Masonry" in schools, universities, and the army, the creation of a scientific institute for the study of Zionism and Masonry under the Central Committee of the CPSU.
+In the memorandum, he "exposed" the "international Judeo-Masonic pyramid."
+He proposed the creation of a "World Anti-Zionist and Anti-Masonic Front" similar to the anti-fascist popular front of the 1930s and 1940s, since, in his opinion, all goyim of the world were threatened by the global Zionist domination that he predicted to come by the year 2000.

-In 1977–1978, Yemelyanov participated in the activities of the "anti-Zionist circle," on the basis of which its participants planned to create the Pamyat World Anti-Zionist and Anti-Masonic Front.
+In 1977–1978, Yemelyanov participated in the activities of the anti-Zionist circle, on the basis of which its participants planned to establish the Pamyat World Anti-Zionist and Anti-Masonic Front.
 The circle was led by Yevgeny Yevseyev, nephew of the Secretary of the Central Committee of the CPSU, Boris Ponomarev.
-Later, in 1979–1980, following the example of the circle, a Society of Book Lovers was created under the Ministry of Aviation Industry, which in 1982 became the Pamyat Society.
+Later, in 1979–1980, following the circle's example, a Book Lovers' Society was founded under the Ministry of Aviation Industry, forming the basis of what in 1982 became the Pamyat Society.

-Semyon Reznik believes that Yemelyanov was the author of an anti-Semitic article in the Moskva magazine, published in 1979 under the pseudonym I. Bestuzhev.
-In this article, it was claimed that Judaism preaches hatred of non-Jews and teaches to kill the best of them.
+Semyon Reznik believes that Yemelyanov was the author of an anti-Semitic article in the magazine Moskva, published in 1979 under the pseudonym I. Bestuzhev.
+This article asserted that Judaism preaches hatred of non-Jews and instructs to kill the best of them.